Brexit just one of many risks for oil prices

 Such options tend to be cheaper than calls, or options to buy below the current price, when investors believe the oil price is likely to rise over the longer term.

-A put expiring in one week for one August Brent futures contract LCOc1 at a strike price of $45 a barrel costs 12 cents LCO4500T6, while a call at the same strike price costs $5.77 LCO4500H6.
+A put expiring in one week for one August Brent futures contract at a strike price of $45 a barrel costs 12 cents, while a call at the same strike price costs $5.77.

 Buying protection through these "out-of-the-money" puts might seem like a bargain, but it is not for the faint-hearted, BNP Paribas's Tchilinguirian said.